 The more direct approach to investing in esports is through the video game publishers.
 Millions of people are tuning in to watch professional gamers play some of the world's most-popular games, which increases brand awareness and drives licensing fees for these companies.
 And these brands are certainly looking for ways to cash in further from this business.

 For example, Electronic Arts EA recently launched its "EA Competitive Gaming Division."
 This new group focuses on operating professional leagues for games like FIFA , Madden NFL , and Battlefield .
-Meanwhile, Take-Two Interactive TTWO partnered up the National Basketball Association to launch the "NBA 2K eLeague," which will feature a team operated by each of the NBA's 30 franchises (also read: Esports Goes Mainstream with NBA, FIFA Deals ).
+Meanwhile, Take-Two Interactive TTWO partnered up the National Basketball Association to launch the "NBA 2K eLeague," which features teams operated by 17 of the NBA's 30 franchises (also read: Esports Goes Mainstream with NBA, FIFA Deals ).

 Another video game publisher that stands to benefit from esports is Activision Blizzard ATVI .
 Activision recently purchased a major esports company, Major League Gaming, for $46 million.
-ATVI also just started a professional league for its immensely-popular Overwatch game.
+ATVI also started a professional league for its immensely-popular Overwatch game in January.
 The new "Overwatch League" is the first pro league of its kind, with 12 teams representing cities from around the globe.

-But one of the most promising "esports stocks" right now is Chinese internet giant Tencent Holdings TCEHY .
+Another interesting "esports stock" right now is Chinese internet giant Tencent Holdings TCEHY .
 Tencent owns Riot Games, the developer of one of the world's most-popular games, League of Legends .
-According to Newzoo, League of Legends was the second-most watched game on Amazon's AMZN Twitch streaming platform during the month of January.
+Tencent also holds a 40% stake in Epic Games, which makes the aforementioned Fortnite .

+According to Twitchmetrics, League of Legends and Fortnite were the second- and first-most watched games on Amazon's AMZN Twitch streaming platform during the month of October.
 Tencent is also uniquely positioned to succeed in Asian markets, which continues to be the hottest region for esports.
-Tencent is currently sporting a Zacks Rank #2 (Buy).

 Want more market analysis from this author?
 Make sure to follow @ Ryan_McQueeney on Twitter!

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
-Click to get this free report Amazon.com, Inc. (AMZN): Free Stock Analysis Report Tencent Holding Ltd. (TCEHY): Free Stock Analysis Report Activision Blizzard, Inc (ATVI): Free Stock Analysis Report Take-Two Interactive Software, Inc. (TTWO): Free Stock Analysis Report Electronic Arts Inc. (EA): Free Stock Analysis Report NVIDIA Corporation (NVDA): Free Stock Analysis Report To read this article on Zacks.com click here.
+Click to get this free report Amazon.com, Inc. (AMZN): Free Stock Analysis Report Tencent Holding Ltd. (TCEHY): Free Stock Analysis Report Turtle Beach Corporation (HEAR): Free Stock Analysis Report Activision Blizzard, Inc (ATVI): Free Stock Analysis Report Take-Two Interactive Software, Inc. (TTWO): Free Stock Analysis Report Electronic Arts Inc. (EA): Free Stock Analysis Report NVIDIA Corporation (NVDA): Free Stock Analysis Report To read this article on Zacks.com click here.
 Zacks Investment Research